-Re əf Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence A robust safeguarding Further system work required in Risk 5114 being monitored via Upward reporting from None Identified framework is in place to protect SVOG / MHNDD group with SG operational groups vulnerable patients and staff Oliver McGowan Training risk ongoing work via System and MHNDD group to (ID 5141). meetings.
-LD training tier one SVOG Safeguarding and and two (internal) rolled out to Vulnerabilties Oversight Group Business case and funding ensure staff have upto date Learning disabilty (SVOG) strategically leads on required in relation to IDVA knowledge accepting this is not the overall safeguarding service gap to ensure efective Oliver McGowan training.
+Assurance Gaps - Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance where are we not getting effective evidence How identified gaps are being managed Assurance rating A robust safeguarding Further system work required in Risk 5114 being monitored via Upward reporting from None Identified Not applicable framework is in place to protect SVOG / MHNDD group with SG operational groups vulnerable patients and staff Oliver McGowan Training risk ongoing work via System and MHNDD group to (ID 5141). , , SVOG Safeguarding and and two (internal) rolled out to Vulnerabilties Oversight Group ensure staff have upto date Learning disabilty (SVOG) strategically leads on required in relation to IDVA knowledge accepting this is not the overall safeguarding Oliver McGowan training.
 Transition from ULHT training monitored monthly by Deputy Director of goverance, reporting up to QGC Bi Monthly.
-DV service provision for patients and staff. to O.Mc as system Safeguarding feeding QGC BI Monully. patients and stan. into system meetings Mental Health, Neuro- Rollout of DMI training needs to Domestic abuse workload and via SVOG. diversityand Dementia Group be embedded across being monitored via (MHNDD) have a topic focus operational teams safeguarding team and SVOG Clinical Holding / and feed into SVOG (Bi- 5 5 restraint Datix being Monthly).
-Staff groups for DMI identified monitored by and PET group in place - full safeguarding team to Safeguarding and Vulnerabilty rollout from August 2023 being ensure review of any Operational groups within the 4 monitored via SVOG and restraint incidents with divisions lead on operational Health and Security group update paper to SVOG issues and action plans - feeding up to SVOG Domestic abuse Cofeguarding and Demostic workload monitored via Safeguarding and Domestic Homicide reviews are safeguarding team and adjustments to monitored and quality assured workload made as Via SVOG necessary with paper to SVOG Safeguarding related policies are Monitored and commissioned by SVOG in line with national and local requirements Safeguarding audits (internal and system) are monitored and commissioned by SVOG Safeguarding training topics /compliance are monitored and commissioned by SVOG commissioned by 3v00 l 1 1
+DV service provision for patients and staff.
+Safeguarding feeding QGC BI Worlding. patients and stair. lo O.Ivic as system into system meetings Mental Health, Neuro- Rollout of DMI training needs to Domestic abuse workload and via SVOG. diversityand Dementia Group being monitored via (MHNDD) have a topic focus safeguarding team and SVOG Clinical Holding / and feed into SVOG (Bi- restraint Datix being Monthly).
+Staff groups for DMI identified monitored by and PET group in place - full safeguarding team to Safeguarding and Vulnerabilty , , ensure review of any Operational groups within the 4 monitored via SVOG and restraint incidents with divisions lead on operational Health and Security group update paper to SVOG issues and action plans - feeding up to SVOG Domestic abuse leeding up to SVOG workload monitored via Safeguarding and Domestic safeguarding team and Homicide reviews are adjustments to monitored and quality assured workload made as Via SVOG necessary with paper Safeguarding related policies to SVOG are Monitored and commissioned by SVOG in line with national and local requirements Safeguarding audits (internal and system) are monitored and commissioned by SVOG Safeguarding training topics /compliance are monitored and commissioned by SVOG I I I I